dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 Gaussian distribution.

 The support of X is S_X = {−d, −d+1, ..., −1, 0, 1, ..., d−1, d} for a positive
-integer d.
+integer d specified by the FrodoKEM parameter set.
 The probabilities X(z) = X(−z) for z in S_X are given by a discrete probability density function, which is described by a table

 ~~~
 T_X = (T_X(0), T_X(1), ..., T_X(d))